RoyIvia/devops-cloud-portfolio/00-devops-fundamentals/README.md

 ## Overview
 DevOps is a culture and set of practices that improves an organization’s ability to deliver applications and services at high velocity.
 It bridges the gap between development and operations teams, enabling faster, more reliable, and scalable software delivery.

-This section documents the key foundational concepts of DevOps, including its purpose, the challenges it addresses, and how it integrates with modern software delivery practices.

 ## 1. What is DevOps?
 - DevOps is **more than tools; it is a cultural shift** focused on collaboration, shared responsibility, and continuous improvement.